Bruce Lusignan

-He has worked on designs for reusable launch vehicles based on the Black Horse concept.
+He worked on designs for reusable launch vehicles based on the Black Horse concept.

-and has helped direct planning efforts for international cooperation on Mars exploration with the then-Soviet Union.
+and helped direct planning efforts for international cooperation on Mars exploration with the then-Soviet Union.

 He led later post-Soviet cooperation in planning for an international Mars mission that included a space logistics function for ICBMs: using missiles such as the SS-18 to pre-position fuel and other supplies in Earth orbit, and Russia's Energia booster to send the supplies to Mars ahead of the crew.